Hoda233/Algorithmic-ToolBox/README.md

+# Algorithmic ToolBox
-Solutions of assignments in Algorithmic ToolBox Course from Coursera.
+Solutions of assignments in Algorithmic ToolBox Course from Coursera, including basic concepts in data structures and algorithms like greedy algorithms, divide and conquer and dynamic programming.